History of software: 1980s–present

 Before the microcomputer, a successful software program typically sold up to 1,000 units at $50,000–60,000 each.
 By the mid-1980s, personal computer software sold thousands of copies for $50–700 each.
 Companies like Microsoft, MicroPro, and Lotus Development had tens of millions of dollars in annual sales.
 They similarly dominated the European market with localized versions of already successful products.
+Average spending per company on PC software almost tripled from 1989 to 1991, while mainframe software spending did not change.

 A pivotal moment in computing history was the publication in the 1980s of the specifications for the IBM Personal Computer published by IBM employee Philip Don Estridge, which quickly led to the dominance of the PC in the worldwide desktop and later laptop markets – a dominance which continues to this day.
 Microsoft, by successfully negotiating with IBM to develop the first operating system for the PC (MS-DOS), profited enormously from the PC's success over the following decades, via the success of MS-DOS and its add-on-cum-successor, Microsoft Windows.
 Winning the negotiation was a pivotal moment in Microsoft's history.